Martin023/Delani-studio/README.md

 # Delani-studio

 A landing page for Delani Studio, a software development company (IP week 3) 14/03/2022.
+Areas of learning targeted are BDD, jQuery, Introduction to Api's and Responsive design.
 #### By Martin Maina
 Here is the live demo :https://martin023.github.io/delani-studio/